The Cheapest, Most Reliable AMG Car Ever, Period!

 If I were to describe to you a car that was reliable, inexpensive to repair and super cheap to purchase, what would immediately come to mind?
 If you’re like me, you are probably thinking Honda, Toyota or any other basic Japanese eco-box.
 Add in high performance and German and most would think you're crazy.
 If you caught my latest video, you might have a different outlook on all this, or you think I’m completely insane for calling any Mercedes AMG car cheap and reliable.
-In any case, here is my list of the top five most reliable, cheapest to buy and fix Mercedes AMG models.
+In any case, here is my list of the top five most reliable, cheapest to buy, and easiest to fix Mercedes AMG models.

-2005-2006 C55 AMG.
+1. 2005-2006 C55 AMG.
 362 Horsepower, 376 lb-ft of torque.
-Average price $9,000.
+Average price: $9,000.

 Shocker, I know.
-If you watched the video, you know all about the king of the hill in this top five list.
-If you don’t watch videos and are here to read, I’ll wrap it up for you.
+If you watched the video, you know all about this king-of-the-hill in this top five list.
+If you don’t watch videos and are here to read, I’ll summarize it up for you.
 The C55 AMG is part of the 203 chassis C-Class that ran from 2001-2007.
 Since the C55 wasn’t released until 2005 most of the electrical gremlins and rust issues that plagued early models were fixed.
 The C55 also comes with one of the most bulletproof engine and transmission combos in the M113 V8 engine and the 722.6 5 speed transmission.
-Both were used in many different Mercedes with high-performance versions reserved for the AMG cars.
+Both were used in many different MB models with high-performance versions reserved for the AMG cars.
 Aside from a few oil leaks and a bad sensor here or there, the engine and transmission are very robust.

-2003-2006 CLK55 AMG.
+2. 2003-2006 CLK55 AMG.
 362 Horsepower, 276 lb-ft of torque.
-Average price $11,000.
+Average price: $11,000.

-1999-2002 E55 AMG.
+3. 1999-2002 E55 AMG.
 349 Horsepower, 391 lb-ft of torque.
-Average price $6,000.
+Average price: $6,000.

-202 Chassis C36, 276 Horsepower, 284 lb-ft of torque.
+4. 202 Chassis C36, 276 Horsepower, 284 lb-ft of torque.
 C43 AMG, 302 Horsepower, 302 lb-ft of torque.
 The average price is under $10,000 but can vary drastically as these are becoming collectibles.

-2000-2003 ML55 AMG.
+5. 2000-2003 ML55 AMG.
 342 Horsepower, 376 lb-ft of torque.
 Average price $5,000.

-Now to be fair all of these cars are going to cost more to fix and purchase than a normal car like a Camry or a Malibu of the same vintage.
+To be fair, all of these cars are going to cost more to fix and purchase than a normal car like a Camry or a Malibu of the same vintage.
 I don’t want anyone to think that these would be a good pick for a poor college student that doesn’t know how to change a light bulb let alone a set of brake pads.
 This video and list was intended for enthusiasts and fans of AMG cars.
 All of these cars can be bought in good condition for $10,000 or much less, and if you buy the right one, you’ll feel like you’re getting away with something.
-I’ve only had my C55 a week or so and even though it’s not nearly as fast as a C63 I also only paid $7,000 for it, and I don’t have a worry in the world beating the crap out of her all day long.
+I’ve only had my C55 a week or so and even though it’s not nearly as fast as a C63, I only paid $7,000 for it, and I don’t have a worry in the world beating the crap out of her all day long.